Quintinshill rail disaster: Aftermath

 By 24 May, newspapers were already reporting the accident as the deadliest in the United Kingdom.
 The initial estimate was 158 dead, with over 200 injured.
 The bodies of the victims were initially laid in a field by the line and covered in white sheets.
 They were later taken to a nearby farm or to Gretna Green Village Hall.
-The Board of Trade appointed Lieutenant Colonel E. Druitt, R.E. to head the inquiry into the accident.
+The Board of Trade appointed Lieutenant Colonel Edward Druitt, R.E. to head the inquiry into the accident.
 The King sent a telegram to Caledonian Railway general manager Donald Mathieson expressing sympathy and asking to be kept informed of the recovery of those injured.

 On 23 May, a recruitment meeting was held at the Usher Hall, Edinburgh, to raise a new battalion.
 The railway was reopened through Quintinshill on the morning of 25 May, although not all the wreckage had been removed.
 The two locomotives of the express train stood in a siding with all their paint burnt off.